 5. The Markets At Aix-En-Provence

 There is a daily market in Aix-en-Provence in Place Richelme that is well worth a stop if you stay at an Airbnb and plan on cooking.
 The Saturday market down Cours Mirabeau is one that shouldn’t be missed.
-Le Cours Mirabeau is lined with stalls selling clothing, textiles such as unique throw blankets, purses, jewelry, lavender honey, and unique Provencal goodies.
+Le Cours Mirabeau is lined with stalls selling clothing, and textiles such as unique throw blankets, purses, jewelry, lavender honey, and unique Provencal goodies.
 Allow yourself plenty of browsing time, and be sure to leave some extra space in your suitcase for your treasures.

 Pro Tip: Hotel Le Piggonet is the perfect place to stay with its views of Saint-Victoire, large gardens, and spa.